-Photographs and X-rays of your teeth are an essential tool for diagnosis and treatment planning.
-Here we will share, an easy way to take photos on your own and sending them abroad to your dentist.
+Photographs and X-rays of your teeth are essential tools for diagnosis and treatment planning.
+Here we will share an easy way to take photos on your own and send them abroad to your dentist.

-- Help in the assessment of the problem being faced.
+- These help in the assessment of the problem being faced.

-- Photos serve as a guide towards the patient’s expectations.
+- Photos serve as a guide toward the patient’s expectations.

 - These help the dentist to arrive at a provisional diagnosis before your arrival.

-- Brush and floss your teeth before you take your photos.
-Unclean teeth make it difficult to clearly see and assess your problem.
+- Brush and floss to clean your teeth before you take your photos.

 - Make sure your pictures match the samples provided in the document.

 - Take photographs in a brightly lit room.
 Do not stand directly in front of the light source.

 - If you are biting for a photograph, bite on the back teeth.
 This is your actual bite that a dentist needs to see.

 - If you use a flash, and it is making your teeth shine, turn it off.
 A light behind your head also makes it difficult to see the teeth.